 3. Ensure all partners have early visibility into purchase orders

 Supply chain disruption and demand swings are inevitable.
-Making sure all internal and external stakeholders have the ability to view, input and collaborate on orders in real-time to maintain an up-to-date, centralized order management system of record will help to ensure all goals are met.
+Making sure all internal and external stakeholders can view, input, and collaborate on orders in real-time to maintain an up-to-date, centralized order management system of record will help to ensure all goals are met.

 Providing all stakeholders with improved visibility into order management systems and the entire supply chain results in greater agility to help fortify organizations against disruption.
 Supply chain leaders have the tools to proactively manage variations in demand, supplier delivery times, and changes to production schedules.

 Suppliers benefit too, with more time to acquire raw materials and more complete visibility.
-This helps them achieve the maximum ROI from their production lines and strengthen strategic relationships with retail partners.
+This helps them achieve the maximum ROI from their production lines and strengthens strategic relationships with retail partners.

-After COVID ends, changing trade agreements and geopolitical conflicts will continue to affect the supply chain.
+Changing trade agreements and geopolitical conflicts will continue to affect retail supply chains.
 Ensure all partners involved in factory, sample, customer, divisional, and replenishment orders can communicate and collaborate.

 A unified supply chain solution can remove 3 to 6 weeks from the order cycle and reduce order changes by 50 percent.